(Also Called 'Facts About Bladder Cancer')

 The stages range from TA (confined to the internal lining of the bladder) to IV (most invasive).
 In the earliest stages (TA, T1, or CIS), the cancer is confined to the lining of the bladder or in the connective tissue just below the lining, but has not invaded into the main muscle wall of the bladder.

-M0 means that there is no metastasis outside of the pelvis and M1 means that it has metastasized outside of the pelvis.
+- M0 means that there is no metastasis outside of the pelvis.
+M1 means that it has metastasized outside of the pelvis.

-There are four types of treatment for patients with bladder cancer.
-These are intravesical chemotherapy or immunotherapy, surgery, radiation therapy, and chemotherapy.
-Sometimes, combinations of these treatments will be tried.
+There are four types of treatment for patients with bladder cancer: intravesical chemotherapy or immunotherapy for superficial cancers; surgery; radiation therapy; and chemotherapy.
+Sometimes, combinations of these treatments will be used.

 Surgery is a common treatment option for bladder cancer.
 The type of surgery chosen will depend on the stage of the cancer.

 - Transurethral resection of the bladder is used most often for early stage disease (TA, T1, or CIS).
 It is done under general or spinal anesthesia.
 In this procedure, a special telescope called a resectoscope is inserted through the urethra into the bladder.
-The tumor is then trimmed away with the resectoscope using a wire loop, and the raw surface of the bladder is then fulgurated (destroyed with an electric current).
+The tumor is then trimmed away with the resectoscope, using a wire loop, and the raw surface of the bladder is then fulgurated (destroyed with an electric current).

 - Partial cystectomy is the removal of a section of the bladder.
-It used for a single tumor that invades the bladder wall that is limited to only one region of the bladder.
+It is used for a single tumor that invades the bladder wall in only one region of the bladder.
 This type of surgery retains most of the bladder.
-Chemotherapy or radiation therapy is often used in conjunction.
-Only a minority of patients will qualify for this bladder sparing procedure.
+Chemotherapy or radiation therapy is often used in combination.
+Only a minority of patients will qualify for this bladder-sparing procedure.

 Chemotherapy refers to the use of any of a group of drugs whose main effect is either to kill or slow the reproduction of rapidly multiplying cells.
 Cancer cells absorb chemotherapy drugs faster than normal cells do (but all cells are exposed to the chemotherapy drug).
 Chemotherapy drugs are delivered intravenously (through a vein) or can be delivered intravesically (directly into the bladder through a catheter threaded through the ureter), depending on the stage of the cancer.

-Some common ones that are used for the treatment of bladder cancer are methotrexate, vinblastine, doxorubicin, cyclophosphamide, paclitaxel, carboplatin, cisplatin, ifosfamide and gemcitabine, many of which are used in combinations.
+Some common chemotherapy drugs that are used for the treatment of bladder cancer are methotrexate, vinblastine, doxorubicin, cyclophosphamide, paclitaxel, carboplatin, cisplatin, ifosfamide, and gemcitabine.
+Many of these drugs are used in combinations.

-Side effects can occur with chemotherapy, and their severity differs depending on the particular drug used and the ability of the patient to tolerate the drugs.
-Nausea and vomiting, loss of appetite, hair loss, tiredness from anemia, susceptibility to infections, and ulcers or sores in the mouth are common side effects from chemotherapy.
+Side effects can occur with chemotherapy, and their severity depends on the particular drug used and the ability of the patient to tolerate the drugs.
+Common side effects from chemotherapy include: